 on Windows Vista, Windows 2008 and above

-The third issue is that you will need to ensure the new service account has full read/write privileges for any local folders that users access to upload and download files.
+The second issue is that you will need to ensure the new service account has full read/write privileges for any local folders that users access to upload and download files.

 UNC Paths and Services